epomatti/openliberty-jakartaee-jms-ibmmq/README.md

 - OpenLibery 22.0.0.7
 - IBM MQ & Resource Adapter 9.3.0.0

-For convenience I'm versioning the adapter here.
+ℹ️ For convenience I'm versioning the adapter here.
 But you should get your specific version from [Fix Central](https://www.ibm.com/support/fixcentral/), following guidelines such as in [this procedure](https://www.ibm.com/docs/en/ibm-mq/9.3?topic=adapter-installing-resource-in-liberty) for your particular version.

 ## Sources